objarni/PoorProgrammersCCodeCoverage/README.md

-# Poor Mans Line Coverage In C
+# Poor Programmers C Code Coverage
 A hack using the preprocessor to get (non-branching) code coverage.

 # Idea